-A fracture is a partial or complete break in a bone.
-There can be either a single break or multiple breaks in a bone.
-A hip fracture is classified by the specific area of the break and the type of break(s) in the bone.
+Either a single break or multiple breaks can occur in a bone.
+A hip fracture is classified by the specific area of the break and the type of break(s) in your bone.

 The most common types of hip fractures are:

-Around 90% of hip fractures fall into these two categories in relatively equal numbers.
-Another type of fracture called a stress fracture of the hip may be harder to diagnose.
-This is a hairline crack in the femur that may not involve the whole bone.
+Around 90 percent of hip fractures fall into these 2 categories in relatively equal numbers.
+Another type of fracture, called a stress fracture of the hip, may be harder to diagnose.
+This is a hairline crack in the thigh bone that may not involve your whole bone.
 Overuse and repetitive motion can cause a stress fracture.
 The symptoms of this injury may mimic those of tendonitis or muscle strain.

 A fall is the most common reason for a hip fracture among the elderly.
 A small percentage of people may have a hip fracture occur spontaneously.
-In younger people, a hip fracture is generally the result of a car accident, a fall from a great height, or severe trauma.
+If you are younger, a hip fracture is generally the result of a car accident, a fall from a great height, or severe trauma.

-As they get older, women lose 30% to 50% of their bone density (thickness).
-The loss of bone speeds up dramatically after menopause because women produce less estrogen.
+If you are woman, you lose 30 percent to 50 percent of your bone density as you age.
+The loss of bone speeds up dramatically after menopause, because you produce less estrogen.
 Estrogen contributes to maintaining bone density and strength.

 Osteoporosis is the leading cause of hip fracture.
 Age is also a major risk factor.
 Other possible risk factors for hip fracture may include, but are not limited to, the following:

-There may be other risks depending on your specific medical condition.
-Be sure to discuss any concerns with your doctor.
+There may be other risks, depending on your specific medical condition.
+Be sure to discuss any concerns with your health care provider.

 The following are the most common symptoms of a hip fracture.
-However, each individual may experience symptoms differently.
+However, you may experience symptoms differently.
 Symptoms may include:

 The symptoms of hip fracture may resemble other medical conditions.
-Always consult your doctor for a diagnosis.
+Always consult your health care provider for a diagnosis.

 In addition to a complete medical history and physical examination, diagnostic procedures for hip fracture may include the following:

 Serious complications can result from a hip fracture.
-Blood clots can occur in the veins, usually in the legs.
-If a clot breaks off, it can travel to a blood vessel in the lung.
+Blood clots can occur in the veins, usually in your legs.
+If a clot breaks off, it can travel to a blood vessel in your lung.
 This blockage, called a pulmonary embolism, can be fatal.

 Other complications can include:

-With some fractures, blood cannot circulate properly to the femoral head, resulting in a loss of blood supply to this area.
-This is called femoral vascular necrosis or avascular necrosis.
-This complication may occur depending on the type of fracture and the anatomy of a person's blood supply to the head of the femur bone.
+With some fractures, blood cannot circulate properly to the head of the thigh bone, resulting in a loss of blood supply to this area.
+This is called femoral vascular necrosis, or a vascular necrosis.
+This complication may occur, depending on the type of fracture and the anatomy of your blood supply to the head of the thigh bone.
 This is more common with femoral neck fractures.

-Preventing a hip fracture is more desirable than treating one.
-Preventive measures include taking in enough calcium every day, and taking vitamin D supplements daily as well.
-For women past menopause and not taking estrogen, the National Institutes of Health recommends 1,500 milligrams (mg) daily.
-For those taking estrogen, the recommendation is 1,000 mg.
+Preventive measures include taking enough calcium every day.
+If you are a women past menopause who is not taking estrogen, the National Institutes of Health (NIH) recommends 1,500 milligrams (mg) daily.
+If you are a woman past menopause who is taking estrogen, the recommendation is 1,000 mg.
 Middle-aged men should take 1,000 mg daily.

-Women at menopause should consider having a bone density test.
-A bone density test is used to measure the bone mineral content and thickness of the bone.
-This measurement can indicate decreased bone mass, a condition in which bones are more brittle and more prone to break or fracture easily.
+If you are a woman at menopause, you should consider having a bone density test.
+This measures your bone mineral content and the thickness of your bone.
+This measurement can indicate decreased bone mass, a condition in which your bones are more brittle and more prone to break or fracture easily.
 A bone density test is used primarily to diagnose osteoporosis and to determine fracture risk.

 Women, who sustain the majority of hip fractures, produce less estrogen when menopause begins.
 Most people do not know they have osteoporosis until they sustain a fracture.